garronej/my_dummy_npm_and_deno_module/README.md

     this.doSomething(a);
 }
 ```
-by:
+by
 ```typescript
 function myFun(this: any, a: any): number{
     this.doSomething(a);
 }
 ```
-If you don't know any better.
+if you don't know any better.

-For errors relating to something that can be null or undefined, replace:
+For errors related to something that can be `null` or `undefined`, replace:
 ```typescript
 x.doSomething();
 ```
-by:
+by
 ```typescript
 x!.doSomething();
 ```